Data-driven time-dependent bases for turbulent airfoil wake-extreme gust interactions: Concluding remarks

 \section{Concluding remarks}

-We examine extreme vortex–gust interactions over a NACA0012 airfoil at $Re=5000$ through data-driven time-dependent bases.
-The current technique establishes a link between the flow pattern and the evolution of in-plane modes and modal energy.
-We focus on in-plane modes and their singular values because they capture the dominant structures with the highest energy content, yielding a compact and interpretable description of the vertical structure.
+We examine extreme vortex–gust interactions over a NACA0012 airfoil at $Re=5000$ through data-driven time-dependent bases {to analyze the extreme aerodynamic conditions arising from wing--gust interaction.} The current technique establishes a link between the flow pattern and the evolution of in-plane modes{, spanwise modes,} and modal energy, {providing a compact framework for interpreting the complex flow dynamics.} We focus on in-plane modes and their singular values because they capture the dominant structures with the highest energy content, yielding a compact and interpretable description of the {vortical} structure.
 The first mode captures dominant convection while the second mode gains energy after the vortex impingement, which is further amplified as the gust becomes stronger and larger.
 In the present data-driven technique, aerodynamic flow features are obtained from vorticity data; in particular, the peaks of the leading singular value and the lift coefficient occur at the same time.
-Moreover, the singular value spectrum quantifies structural coherence: a large separation between the leading singular value (representing the mean/large-scale component) and the rest indicates high coherence, whereas a reduced gap signals diminished coherence and richer multiscale activity.
-This study provides a foundation for time-varying modal analysis and sparse–sensor reconstruction ~\cite{naderi2023adaptive}, where the time-dependent bases are derived from sparse spatial points for evaluation where the time dependence permits adaptive updating of the sampled points as the flow evolves.
+Moreover, the singular value spectrum quantifies structural coherence: a large separation between the leading singular value (representing the mean/large-scale component) and the rest indicates high coherence, whereas a reduced gap signals diminished coherence and richer multiscale activity. {Furthermore, changes in the leading spanwise mode indicate the appearance of three-dimensional flow behaviour.
+When the flow is nearly two-dimensional, the leading spanwise mode remains approximately constant along $z$ and the singular values exhibit a significant gap; spanwise variation in the leading spanwise mode and a reduced singular value gap show the onset of three-dimensionality.
+This work focuses on modal analysis applicable to transient gust encounters exhibiting an unsteady base state, enabling the low-order quantification of complex vortex interactions.
+The performance of time-dependent bases decomposition can be further extended to fully three-dimensional gust encounters in the future~\cite{odaka2026vortical,odaka2025extreme}.
+The analysis of multiple sequential gust interactions also represents a direction for future framework~\cite{fukami2023grasping}.
+Future work may also explore the influence of varying gust frequency and profile on the modal decomposition.} In addition, one can investigate sparse-sensor reconstruction \cite{naderi2023adaptive}, where time-dependent bases are inferred from sparse spatial measurements and the time dependence enables adaptive updating of the sampled points as the flow evolves.
+The current technique may offer a data-driven foundation for transient modal analysis of a range of aerodynamic flows with unsteady base states.